Radiation enteropathy: Treatment

 In people presenting with symptoms compatible with radiation enteropathy, the initial step is to identify what is responsible for causing the symptoms.
 Management is best with a multidisciplinary team including gastroenterologists, nurses, dietitians, surgeons and others.
 Medical treatments include the use of hyperbaric oxygen which has beneficial effects in radiation proctitis or anal damage.
 Nutritional therapies include treatments directed at specific malabsorptive disorders such as low fat diets and vitamin B12 or vitamin D supplements, together with bile acid sequestrants for bile acid diarrhea and possibly antibiotics for small intestinal bacterial overgrowth.
 Probiotics have all been suggested as another therapeutic avenue.

-Endoscopic therapies including argon plasma coagulation have been used for bleeding telangiectasia in radiation proctitis and at other intestinal sites, although there is a rick of perforation.
+Endoscopic therapies including argon plasma coagulation have been used for bleeding telangiectasia in radiation proctitis and at other intestinal sites, although there is a risk of perforation.

 Surgical treatment may be needed for intestinal obstruction, fistulae, or perforation, which can happen in more severe cases.
 These can be fatal if patients present as an emergency, but with improved radiotherapy techniques are now less common.

 A systematic review has found there is some promising evidence for non-surgical interventions for late rectal damage, however due to low quality evidence no conclusions could be drawn.
 Optimal treatment usually produces significant improvements in quality of life.